n1tehawk/papertiger/Readme.txt

 1. Compile hgversion.pas, e.g.:
 fpc hgversion.pas

+2. For the client, compile the package 3rdparty\ljgridutils\pkg\ljgridutilspkg.lpk so it is known to the IDE

-2. Compile the program you want
+3. Compile the program(s) you want
-2.1 With Lazarus:
+3.1 With Lazarus:
 lazbuild tigercgi.lpi
+lazbuild tigerclient.lpi
 lazbuild tigerserver.lpi
-2.2 With FreePascal:
+3.2 With FreePascal:
 - Run hgversion first to update the version info fpc -dCGI tigercgi.lpr fpc tigerserver.lpr